 Now the computed hot load can be located in the columns of the spring support catalog table from the vendor.
 For that spring size select the spring series with a spring rate less than or equal to that calculated by (a).

-Cold load can be calculated by
+The cold load can be calculated by

 Cold Load= H.L + ky